 Memory fades quickly, so jot down everything you can remember right away.
 Include the time, location, what the officers said or did, any witnesses present, and whether any searches were conducted.
 These small details often become key evidence in proving your rights were violated or the arrest was mishandled.

-If you partner with a Combs Waterkotte criminal defense attorney in or around Ralls County, MO, you’re not just choosing the ideal criminal defense attorney in and around Ralls County, MO – you are securing your rights, your freedom, and your future.
-In addition to knowledgeable criminal defense lawyers, our legal team is available 24/7 and provides experience and expertise in the following areas for Ralls County, MO residents:
+If you partner with a Combs Waterkotte criminal defense attorney in the Ralls County, MO area, you aren’t just selecting a top-rated criminal defense attorney in Ralls County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
+In addition to knowledgeable criminal defense lawyers, our team is available 24/7 and provides experience and expertise in the following areas for Ralls County, MO residents:

-A Full-Service Ralls County, MO Criminal Defense Firm
+A Comprehensive Ralls County, MO Criminal Defense Firm

 - DWI Defense